Fresno Premises Liability Lawyer

 It’s important to note that premises liability claims do not differentiate between private and public property when it comes to negligence.
 Victims injured on public or government-owned property have as much of the right to pursue a premises liability claim as those who were injured on private property.
 Whether the accident occurred in your neighborhood, the grocery store, or on government property, you are within your rights to file a claim against any negligent property owner.
 However, governmental entities and private property owners will fight to avoid paying a settlement—this is why it’s important to contact a premises liability as soon as possible.

-How a Premises Liability Lawyer Can Help
+How a Fresno Premises Liability Attorney Can Help

 You may be eligible for financial compensation for your premises-related injuries when you’re injured on someone’s property because of a property owner’s negligence.
 Through a claim, you can recover damages for: